 At present, the Company has low and containable exposure to potential losses resulting from war, acts of terrorism, political unrest and geopolitical instability in many regions of the world, including but not limited to, events related to the recent Russian invasion of Ukraine.
-We are closely monitoring the situation and complying with the requirements of the various sanction regimes which range from prohibiting the provision of insurance and reinsurance coverage or services to the freezing of assets of various insureds and cedants.
-For the foreseeable future, we are generally looking to minimize exposure to Russian business or insureds with material Russian interests.
+We are closely monitoring the situation and complying with the requirements of the various sanction regimes which range from prohibiting the provision of insurance and reinsurance coverage or services to the freezing of assets of various insured and cedants.
+For the foreseeable future, we are generally looking to avoid exposure to business with any Russian influence.